Knott's Bear-y Tales: Return to the Fair: Queue

 Knott's Bear-y Tales: Return to the Fair reuses the indoor queue of the defunct Voyage to the Iron Reef.
 As part of the theming, the queue is designed to look like the Pie Factory from the outside.
 The indoor queue was enhanced with more theming and physical props.
 The room features fan-drawn and employee-drawn artwork of Bear-y Tales characters.
-The indoor queue and a portion of the ride's outer queue features purple paw prints, suggesting that Crafty´s pups have invaded the factory.
+The indoor queue and a portion of the ride's outer queue features purple paw prints, suggesting that Crafty's pups have invaded the factory.
 There are many wanted posters for Crafty and each of his pups located in both the standby indoor queue as well as the alternative guest pass line.
 In addition, the room features a big faux oven with ingredient bag props.

-Ride Layout
+Ride layout

 Knott's Bear-y Tales: Return to the Fair uses 600 ft of track.
 As with the original ride, Knott's Bear-y Tales: Return to the Fair follows the same order of the ride scenes as the original.
-They include the pie factory, frog forest, fortune teller camp, thunder cave, weird woods and the county fair.
-The ride begins with the trolley vehicles entering the famous Bear'y family boysenberry pie factory.
-There are two scenes featuring the pie factory.
+They include the famous Bear-y family boysenberry pie factory, Frog Forest, Fortune Teller Camp, Thunder Cave, Weird Woods and the County Fair.
+The ride begins with the trolley vehicles entering the pie factory, which is featured in two scenes.
 As the ride transitions to the frog forest scene, riders leave the pie factory with a view of a chug machine prop with the number 27.
 The frog forest scene features 3 scenes.
 The scene scene features backlit flower and water projections.
-The fortune teller camp features a 3 tents with interactive projections.
+The Fortune Teller Camp features a 3 tents with interactive projections.
 The thunder cave features no projection screens.
-However, unlike the other screens on the ride, thunder cave features physical props and blacklight.
-Weird woods features two projections screens.
-One features the coyote pups exiting a crashed boysenberry cart onto a tree and other where the pups enter the weird juice tub.
-The ride ends with 4 projection screens.
-Above the ride vehicles are fair and tree branches decorations.
-The ride ends with physical props of the entire boysenberry family and a spot where riders can view their high scores.
+However, unlike the other screens on the ride, Thunder Cave features physical props and blacklight.
+Weird Woods features two projections screens.
+One features the coyote pups exiting a crashed boysenberry cart onto a tree and other where the pups enter the Weird Juice tub.
+The County Fair has 4 projection screens, and above the ride vehicles are fair and tree branch decorations.
+The ride ends with physical props of the entire Bear-y family and a spot where riders can view their high scores.

-Ride Experience
+Ride experience

 While the original dark ride incorporated animatronics and physical sets, the re imagined version incorporates 3D animation blended with physical props, sets, figures as well as wind effects.
 The ride can be experienced as interactive where riders use the boysenberry blaster to capture the stolen boysenberry pies.
 Conversely, riders can experience the ride as a traditional dark ride and visually take in the surrounding experience.
-One particular feature which was also returned back from the original is the famous boysenberry smell.
-The boysenberry smell is featured in both of the Bear-y family boysenberry pie factory.
+One particular feature which also returns from the original is the famous boysenberry smell, which is featured in the Bear-y family pie factory.
 All of the ride screens blend the large projection screens with black lighting physical props and sets.
 One major new advancement technology developed by Triotech is interactive shadows.
-Wind effects are used in the weird woods, thunder cave and county fair scenes.
+Wind effects are used in the Weird Woods, Thunder Cave and County Fair scenes.